joshuaorotayo/Synalogik_WordCount/Readme.md

 - Prior to execution, the location of the file will be specified in the main method by the user
 - Multiple files will not be attempted at once
 - Directories will not be attempted to be read at once
+- Text files used for testing are stored in /src/main/resources